Xyvir/ClickDoc-Inator/README.md

 The release binaries are large because they have .net8 included so no extra download is needed and can be run as non-admin (portable)

+## Recommended Workflows
+Export to MD then you can convert to PDF or HTML with Pandoc.
+Style HTML with CSS (example style.css include) Export to MD then host in github pages, possibly use custom themes like Just the Docs.

 ## Developing
 1. Clone Repo
 2. Open .csproj in VisualStudio 2022 to start vibe-coding.